 Back surgery is considered a last resort when chronic back pain does not respond to nonsurgical treatments.
 Also called spine surgery, back surgery is meant to correct serious problems affecting the spinal vertebrae and/or spinal nerves.
 In some cases, back surgery involves replacement or fusion of bones to eliminate pain and improve mobility.
-When they need an experienced back surgeon Torrance residents know they can always depend on Rolling Hills Medical Center to provide superior personalized treatment and care.
+When people need an experienced back surgeon, they know they can always depend on Coastal Neurosurgery and Spine to provide superior personalized treatment and care.

 If you have one of these conditions that has not responded to treatment, you might consider back surgery:

 When treatments such as chiropractic care, physical therapy, epidural steroid injections, and physiotherapy do not provide long-term pain relief as prescribed by a Coastal Provider patients should consider minimally invasive surgery to improve their quality of life.

 Deciding to undergo back surgery is difficult and stressful.
 You don't know what to expect or what happens during surgery.
 You want your questions answered honestly by a back surgeon who genuinely cares about your concerns and will take the time to address them.